thothix/guayadeque/README.md

 - Dynamic and static playlists management.
 - Play and rip audio CDs.
 - CUE sheet support.
-- Tracks tag editor with automatically fetching of tags information for easily completion.
 - Ability to download covers automatically or manually.
 - Lyrics downloads from different lyrics providers.
 - Rate tracks from 0 to 5 stars.